 Those familiar with the crypto universe will recognise some of the big players contributing their opinions to the film – Ethereum co-founder Vitalik Buterin and Roger Ver (aka ‘Bitcoin Jesus’) in particular.

 to build a trustless new cyber utopia?”

 Like the price of gold, or oil, or Sky TV shares, the value of Bitcoin will continue to rise and fall.
-The blockchain, however, is neutral source of incorruptible information.
-Government agencies which flailed against it because of the anonymity it allowed failed to understand it.
+The blockchain, however, is a neutral source of incorruptible information.
+Government agencies which flailed against it because of the anonymity it allowed, failed to understand it.
 The real danger of blockchain is its robustness, its independence, the fact that nothing it records is open to interpretation.